geochasm/DRCOG_Buildings/workflow.md

  * OSM best practices require that you [do not use your normal OSM account for the imports](http://wiki.openstreetmap.org/wiki/Import/Guidelines#Use_a_dedicated_user_account).
 Create a new account for this purpose.
  Usually, it's your existing OSM username followed by `_imports` (e.g. `tekim_imports`).
+    * **Tip:** If you use GMail, you can create email aliases by adding `+osmimport` to your email address, and use this alias to sign up for the additional OSM account.
+This makes it easier to log into the correct account, without having to create a new email address!
+    * Example: `michael.jordan@gmail.com` can become `michael.jordan+osmimport@gmail.com` - They both refer to the same email inbox, but can be used to create unique logins.
  Post your import account username in this [ticket](https://github.com/geochasm/DRCOG_Buildings/issues/1).
  * **Remember** you should log into the OSM Tasking Manager (see below) with your 'imports' username but you will also need to use that same username from any data upload from JOSM.